VET

 • Designed to provide clearly defined pathways through to the workplace

-• Accredited by both the Board of Studies and ASQA (dual accreditation).
+• Accredited by both NESA and ASQA (dual accreditation).

 ATAR pathway